Dynamsoft/capture-vision-nodejs-samples/README.md

 2. Search `BarcodeFormatIds` and choose the one you need.

-   e.g., If you only want to read specific barcode formats and ensure a high recognition rate, you can modify the `BarcodeFormatIds` object in the `task-read-barcodes-read-rate` task.
+   e.g., If you only want to read specific barcode formats and ensure a high recognition rate, you can modify the `BarcodeFormatIds` object in the `task-read-barcodes` task.

 3. Suppose you only want to recognize `QRCode` and `DataMatrix`, you can change `BarcodeFormatIds` like this.
 You can get barcode format strings [here](https://www.dynamsoft.com/capture-vision/docs/core/enums/barcode-reader/barcode-format.html).